The Piilola Trail Description in Vätsäri

 - The trail's northern starting point is located 11 km southwest of the village of Vaggetem.
 From Vaggetem, continue along road no. 885 for 2 km to the south.
 There is a forest road branching off by the information board about Øvre Pasvik National Park.
 Drive along the forest road for 9 km and you will arrive at the trail's starting point on the shores of Lake Sortbrysttjern.

-Local taxi and programme service entrepreneurs provide the necessary transport services in Finland and in Norway (www.kirkenesinfo.no, in Norwegian and English).
+Local taxi and programme service entrepreneurs provide the necessary transport services in Finland and in Norway (kirkenesinfo.no).
 By road, the geographical distance between the trail's starting points is about 290 km.
 The distance from Neiden to the shores of Lake Sorbrysttjern is about 47 km and 13 km from Neiden to Näätämö.

 Instructions for Exploring the Piilola Trail